vsch/flexmark-java/README.md

 If you find a discrepancy please open an issue so it can be addressed.

-Major processor families are implemented:
+Major processor families are implemented and some family members also:

 - [x] CommonMark (spec 0.27)
       - [x] GitHub Comments
       - [ ] League/CommonMark
 - [x] FixedIndent
       - [x] MultiMarkdown
-      - [ ] Pegdown
+      - [x] Pegdown
 - [x] Kramdown
       - [ ] GitHub Docs
       - [ ] Jekyll